-4 Black Army officers are harassed at IHOP by a White woman in ‘racially charged’ incident, video purportedly shows
+4 Black Army soldiers are harassed at IHOP by a White woman in ‘racially charged’ incident, video purportedly shows

 “A view of the video will show the Soldiers maintained their composure and military bearing throughout this shocking incident,” Richard said in a statement to The Washington Post.

-Joé Jeffers Jr., a Fort Belvoir officer who was accosted by the customer and posted the clips to TikTok, summed up the experience in one caption: “I’m a U.S. Army soldier and I had my first encounter with a racist woman.”
+Joé Jeffers Jr., one of the service members, who was accosted by the customer and posted the clips to TikTok, summed up the experience in one caption: “I’m a U.S. Army soldier and I had my first encounter with a racist woman.”

-The incident at IHOP comes weeks after another Black Army officer in Virginia, Lt.
+The incident at IHOP comes weeks after a Black Army officer in Virginia, Lt.
 Caron Nazario, filed a federal lawsuit against police officers in Windsor, Va., for holding him at gunpoint and pepper-spraying and assaulting him during a traffic stop last December.
 The Nazario case, which led to the firing of one of the police officers, has triggered a civil rights probe from the Virginia attorney general.
 The fallout from the traffic stop in Windsor was a painful reminder to some Black troops and veterans in Virginia this month that even military service “is not going to save you in this country.”

 Police encounter with Black Army officer is a hurtful reminder that ‘service is not going to save you,’ veterans say